-6 Effective Methods for Measuring Customer Loyalty
+6 Metrics for Measuring and Rewarding Customer Loyalty

 What if you could measure the loyalty of the people around you?
 That’s impossible for friends, family, and partners – and probably for the best.
 The loyalty of your customers, however, can be measured.